Random walk: One-dimensional random walk

 In order for Sn to be equal to a number k it is necessary and sufficient that the number of +1 in the walk exceeds those of −1 by k.
 It follows +1 must appear (n + k)/2 times among n steps of a walk, hence the number of walks which satisfy $S_n=k$ equals the number of ways of choosing (n + k)/2 elements from an n element set, denoted $n \choose (n+k)/2$.
 For this to have meaning, it is necessary that n + k be an even number, which implies n and k are either both even or both odd.
 Therefore, the probability that $S_n=k$ is equal to $2^{-n}{n\choose (n+k)/2}$.
 By representing entries of Pascal's triangle in terms of factorials and using Stirling's formula, one can obtain good estimates for these probabilities for large values of $n$.

-If space is confined to + for brevity, the number of ways in which a random walk will land on any given number having five flips can be shown as {0,5,0,4,0,1}.

 This relation with Pascal's triangle is demonstrated for small values of n.
 At zero turns, the only possibility will be to remain at zero.
 However, at one turn, there is one chance of landing on −1 or one chance of landing on 1.
 At two turns, a marker at 1 could move to 2 or back to zero.
 A marker at −1, could move to −2 or back to zero.
 Therefore, there is one chance of landing on −2, two chances of landing on zero, and one chance of landing on 2.